MetaMask/metamask-docs/services/reference/ethereum/quickstart.md

 #### Ethers

-1. In your project folder, install the ethers package using npm:
+1. In your project folder, install the `ethers` package using npm:

     ```bash
     npm install ethers
     ``````

-1. Create your Javascript file and copy the following code:
+1. Create your JavaScript file and copy the following code:

     Replace `YOUR-API-KEY` with your actual Infura API key.